Skip to content

 What are context files?

 Context files are Markdown files stored in the .matillion/maia/rules/ directory of your Git-backed project in the Designer.
 They provide reusable guidance to Maia in plain language.
+Each time you interact with Maia, the content of all context files is included in the background, helping Maia understand your standards and preferences.

 Note